Keeper-Security/secrets-manager/integration/keeper_secrets_manager_cli/README.md

 # Change History

+## 1.0.14

+* Accept JSON via the KSM_CONFIG environmental variable.
+K8S secrets will show up as JSON in the enviromental variable.

 ## 1.0.13

 * For the Windows and macOS application create the keeper.ini file in the user's "HOME" directory.